12

 How Does Xanax Affect People?

-When taken as prescribed, Xanax (Alprazolam) can help relieve anxiety disorders.
+When taken as prescribed, Xanax (Alprazolam) can help relieve anxiety disorder symptoms.
 It works by increasing the activity of a neurotransmitter called gamma-aminobutyric acid (GABA).
 Higher levels of GABA reduce nerve cell excitability, resulting in a sedative effect and calming feelings.

-However, when taken in larger doses than prescribed or for reasons other than anxiety, Xanax can be habit-forming and lead to addiction.
+However, when taken in larger doses than prescribed or for reasons other than anxiety, Xanax can be habit-forming and lead to physical dependence or addiction.
 It has a powerful calming effect on the body, which is why it is popular among people looking to relieve stress or escape reality.

 The effects of Xanax are felt quickly and can cause several side effects, such as dizziness, drowsiness, confusion, memory problems, and poor coordination.
 If taken in high doses or over a long period of time, these effects can become more intense and dangerous.